 You will then need to walk to the visitor center and catch the Zion Shuttle into Zion Canyon as vehicles are not allowed into the canyon.
 This means that you can spend a lot of unnecessary time getting in the park just to get to one of Zion National Park Hikes.

-I personally like to get an early start to go hiking, especially when going on a big hike.
-Some of Zion's hikes take you straight up the cliffs and some gain over 2000'.
+I like to get an early start to go hiking, especially when going on a big hike.
+Some of Zion's hikes take you straight up the cliffs and some have elevation gains over 2000'.
 You can choose for yourself if you want to get up early or fight the crowds and hike up 2000' when it's 95 degrees!

 Early morning hikes often reward you with wildlife sightings and solitude in an otherwise busy park.
 How do you take an early morning hike?
 You camp and take one of the first shuttles into the canyon.

-I have told you all the pros for camping here but I do want to give everyone a heads up that in April-May could bring an unusual infestation of Tent Caterpillars.
-They will fall from the trees onto your tent, table, camper, car, and even you and could make it uncomfortable for someone to sit outside.
+I have told you all the positives of camping in Zion but I do want to give everyone some of the negatives of camping in Zion too.
+April-May could bring an unusual infestation of Tent Caterpillars.
+They will fall from the trees onto your tent, table, camper, car, and even you, and could make it uncomfortable for someone to sit outside.

 July and August could also bring ants.
 Remember that you are not allowed to use any kind of insecticide at your campsite.